Category:

 Personal Life

 Moonves married Nancy Weisenfield in 1978, and they had three children together.
 The couple divorced in 2004.
-He petitioned the court to have it finalized early citing a "desire to return to the status of being single," and thirteen days later he married news anchor and producer Julie Chen.
-She gave birth to a son in 2013.
+He petitioned the court to have it finalized early, citing a "desire to return to the status of being single," and 13 days later, he married news anchor and producer Julie Chen.
+Julie gave birth to their son in 2009.

 Real Estate

-Les and Julie Chen live in a 10,000 square foot mansion in Beverly Hills that he bought for $14 million in 2006.
-The house reportedly features a $500 thousand screening room that was paid for by CBS.
+Les and Julie live in a 10,000-square-foot mansion in Beverly Hills that he bought for $14 million in 2006.
+The house reportedly features a $500,000 screening room that was paid for by CBS.
 In 2014, Les purchased a $28 million mansion in Malibu from Microsoft for $28 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.